-First when you install the wordpress software on your web server, you can access login page via two different URL’s.
+First, when you install the WordPress software on your web server, you can access the login page via two different URL’s.

 Creating the first WordPress post:

-- Find the Posts menu on left hand side of WordPress Dashboard.
+- Find the Posts menu on the left hand side of the WordPress Dashboard.
 We can also find the Add New Posts page from the + New link in the WordPress Admin Bar.